Juvenile Criminal Offenses, Fort Worth Texas

 The juvenile justice process is not something that should be taken lightly, as the possible penalties can potentially have lifelong consequences for minors.
 Depending on the severity of the alleged crime, it is possible that a child could be tried as an adult and thus be subject to even harsher sentences.

-Fort Worth Lawyer for Juvenile Crimes
+Fort Worth Lawyer for Minors Charged with a Crime

 If your child has been arrested for any kind of criminal offense in Texas, do not assume that state prosecutors are going to “go easy” on him or her.
 It is in you and your child’s best interests to seek the help of Townsend, Gebhardt & Eppes, PLLC.

-Our experienced criminal defense attorneys defend minor children in juvenile cases in Fort Worth and Arlington in Tarrant County as well as Weatherford in Parker County and Cleburne in Johnson County.
+Our experienced criminal defense attorneys defend minor children in criminal cases in Fort Worth and Arlington in Tarrant County as well as Weatherford in Parker County and Cleburne in Johnson County.
 Call 817-502-3600 right now for a completely free initial consultation to have us review your case.

-Tarrant County Information Center for Juvenile Offenses
+Tarrant County Information Center for Juvenile Criminal Offenses

 - What kinds of charges are handled in Juvenile Court?